 Biomedical Science is devoted to understanding the human body and our ability to control it during health and disease.

 We're proud to be one of only a few universities in the UK to offer undergraduate students the opportunity to perform full body cadaveric dissection, providing you with an excellent foundation for understanding human physiology and developmental biology.

-As a biomedical science student you'll learn in lots of different ways, from lectures and group tutorials to learning by doing during practical lab sessions and research projects.
+As a biomedical science student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during practical lab sessions and research projects.